 After years of expensive AI development and underwhelming results, the ubiquity of big data and the ready availability of computing power are producing an explosion in AI implementations.
-As more and more businesses look to tap into the technology’s incredible capabilities, some of these new entrants are trying to get maximum results on a minimal budget, and one of the most common strategies is to train algorithms using free or discounted data.
+As more and more businesses look to tap into the technology’s incredible capabilities, some of these new entrants are trying to get maximum results on a minimal budget, and one of the most common strategies is to train algorithms using free or discounted datasets.

 There’s no way around the fact that open source or crowdsourced datasets are indeed cheaper than licensed data from a vendor, and cheap or free data is sometimes all an AI startup can afford.
 Crowdsourced datasets might even come with some built-in quality assurance features, and they are also more easily scaled, which makes them even more attractive to startups that imagine rapid growth and expansion.